drvinceknight/gt/_posts/2025-09-01-change-of-the-course.md

 ### Why am I doing this?

-Over the more recent years I do not feel the spare amount of content and open ended research projects have yielded the pedagogic outcomes I was hoping for.
+Over the more recent years I do not feel the sparse amount of content and open ended research projects have yielded the pedagogic outcomes I was hoping for.
 In fact they have tended (not for all students) to result in narrow focus and actually _not_ independent work.